interstitialRedirectModalTitle

 Katie Sauerbrey in fire gear standing in front of a line of burned, blackened grass.

-Sycan Marsh Preserve As part of Katie’s job overseeing the planning, management and restoration of Sycan Marsh Preserve, she conducts and implements controlled burns. © The Nature Conservancy
+Sycan Marsh Preserve As part of Katie’s job overseeing the planning, management and restoration of Sycan Marsh Preserve, they conduct and implement controlled burns. © The Nature Conservancy

 Burn Boss: Katie Sauerbrey As Burn Boss, Katie leads a team of fire practitioners in conducting safe, strategic controlled burns to improve the health of dry forests and reduce wildfire risk © Katie Sauerbrey

-Sycan Marsh Preserve As part of Katie’s job overseeing the planning, management and restoration of Sycan Marsh Preserve, she conducts and implements controlled burns. © The Nature Conservancy
+Sycan Marsh Preserve As part of Katie’s job overseeing the planning, management and restoration of Sycan Marsh Preserve, they conduct and implement controlled burns. © The Nature Conservancy

 TNC: What brought you to this career and why are you passionate about it?